Appearance & Reality > The Lord Jesus Christ > Truly rich

 14 Now the Pharisees, who were lovers of money, were listening to all these things and were scoffing at Him.

-All of us do have some material wealth and the Lord expects us to exercise good stewardship over whatever we have.
+Many of us do have some material wealth and the Lord expects us to exercise good stewardship over whatever we have.
 This is the subject of another parable in Luke 16.

 Many refer to the parable in Luke 16:1-13 as the parable of the unrighteous steward (or “manager” as in the updated NASB version).
 But I think a more suitable title is the shrewd manager.
-As we will see later, the emphasis of this parable is not on the manager’s unrighteousness, but on his shrewdness.
+As we will see, the emphasis of this parable is not on the manager’s unrighteousness, but on his shrewdness.

 Luke 16:1-13